Language pedagogy: Audio-lingual method

-The audio-lingual method - also known as Aural-Oral Method - was developed in the United States around World War II.
+The audio-lingual method – also known as Aural-Oral Method – was developed in the United States around World War II.
 The government realized that they needed more people who could conduct conversations fluently in a variety of languages, work as interpreters, code-room assistants, and translators.
 However, since foreign language instruction in that country was heavily focused on reading instruction, no textbooks, other materials or courses existed at the time, so new methods and materials had to be devised.
 Soldiers needed to converse with people in lands they were stationed so they had to learn new languages quickly.
 The U.S. Army Specialized Training Program created intensive programs based on the techniques Leonard Bloomfield and other linguists devised for Native American languages, where students interacted intensively with native speakers and a linguist in guided conversations designed to decode its basic grammar and learn the vocabulary.
 This "informant method" had great success with its small class sizes and motivated learners.

 The U.S. Army Specialized Training Program only lasted a few years, but it gained a lot of attention from the popular press and the academic community.
-Charles C. Fries set up the first English Language Institute at the University of Michigan, to train English as a second or foreign language teachers.
+Charles C. Fries set up the first English Language Institute at the University of Michigan, to train English as a second language for foreign language teachers.
 Similar programs were created later at Georgetown University, University of Texas among others based on the methods and techniques used by the military.
 The developing method had much in common with the British oral approach although the two developed independently.
 The main difference was the developing audio-lingual methods allegiance to structural linguistics, focusing on grammar and contrastive analysis to find differences between the student's native language and the target language in order to prepare specific materials to address potential problems.
 These materials strongly emphasized drill as a way to avoid or eliminate these problems.